orestiskats19/chat-and-translate-app/README.md

 python -m src.app
 ```
 #### UI
+Similarly, you need to have nodejs installed and
-Similarly here you need first to get the ui folder and install the required libraries.
+then to get inside the ui folder and download the required libraries.
 In order to do that type:
 ```
 npm install
 ```